column(1) — Linux manual page

 -W, --table-wrap columns

-Specify columns where is possible to use multi-line cell for
+Specify columns where multi-line cells can be used for long

 -H, --table-hide columns

-may be used to hide all unnamed columns (see
+be used to hide all unnamed columns (see --table-columns).

 -O, --table-order columns